 A. 2 Cor 5:21 says, “God made Him who had no sin to be sin for us, that in Him we might become the righteousness of God.”

 During the time He was on the cross Jesus did more than just take our place and pay the penalty that was due us.
-This verse tells us He became the physical embodiment of sin, and Habakkuk 1:13 tells us that God’s eyes are too pure to look upon sin.
-That’s why He had to turn away, and leave His son alone there.
+This verse tells us He literally became sin, and Habakkuk 1:13 tells us that God’s eyes are too pure to look upon sin.
+That’s why He had to turn away, and leave His Son alone there.

 By the way,this is the only part of His ordeal Jesus was not able to bear in silence.
 He didn’t make a sound when He was unjustly accused, or when He was beaten, or even when He was nailed to the cross.
 But had never been separated from His father before, and that pain was too great for Him to endure quietly.